Transgender legal history in the United States: 1970s

 In 1971, Bernardsville, New Jersey junior high music teacher Paula Grossman was fired from her position of 14 years after openly transitioning and announcing her identity as a woman.
 She appealed to the U.S. Supreme Court, which in 1976 refused to hear the case.

 A few other scattered positive developments also occurred in this period.
 In 1975 Minneapolis became the first city in the United States to pass trans-inclusive civil rights protection legislation.
 In 1977 Renée Richards, a transsexual woman, was granted entry to the U.S. Open (in tennis) after a ruling in her favor by the New York Supreme Court.
 This was considered a landmark decision in favor of transgender rights.

 Other legal cases continued to consider the issue of changing the gender marker on one's official documentation, but cases in this period also considered other issues of anti-transgender discrimination.
 In 1975 in the case of Darnell v.
 Lloyd, 395 F. Supp.
 1210 (D. Conn.
 1975), a Connecticut court found that substantial state interest must be demonstrated to justify refusing to grant a change in sex recorded on a birth certificate.
 However, in 1977, in the case K. v.
 Health Division, 277 Or.
 371, 560 P.2d 1070 (1977), the Oregon Supreme Court rejected an application for a change of name or sex on the birth certificate of a post-operative transsexual, on the grounds that there was no legislative authority for such a change to be made.

 In 1976 the first case in the United States that found post-operative transsexuals could marry in their post-operative sex was decided.
 In the New Jersey case M.T. v.
 J.T., 140 N.J.
 Super.
 77, 355 A.2d 204, cert. denied 71 N.J.
 345 (1976), the court expressly considered the English Corbett v.
 Corbett decision that disallowed such a marriage, but rejected its reasoning.

 Also in 1976, the New Jersey Supreme Court rejected the appeal of a transgender plaintiff, Paula Grossman, in a sex discrimination case involving termination from her teaching job after sex reassignment surgery.
 Another sex discrimination case in 1984, Ulane v.
 Eastern Airlines Inc. 742 F.2d 1081 (7th Cir.
 1984), concerned Karen Ulane, a transsexual pilot.
 The Seventh Circuit denied her Title VII (of the Civil Rights Act of 1964) sex discrimination protection by narrowly interpreting "sex" discrimination as discrimination "against women", and denying Ulane's womanhood.

-Mary Elizabeth Clark served as a United States Navy chief petty officer (E-7), serving as an instructor in anti-submarine warfare, before she underwent sex reassignment surgery; knowing of her past, a U.S. Army Reserves recruiter signed her up for the Army, which she enlisted in in 1976.
+Mary Elizabeth Clark served as a United States Navy chief petty officer (E-7), serving as an instructor in anti-submarine warfare, before she underwent sex reassignment surgery; knowing of her past, a U.S. Army Reserves recruiter signed her up for the Army, which she joined in 1976.
 A year-and-a-half later she was discharged from the Army when her history became known to higher-ups.
 She brought suit against the Army and won a settlement of $25,000 and an honorable discharge.